hiconversion/magento2/README.md

-HiConversion Extension Integration for Magento 2
+#HiConversion Extension Integration for Magento 2

+Main goal of this project is to create a repo from which the extension can be installed through composer